 Jupiter’s icy moon Europa is among the most promising places in the Solar System to search for life beyond Earth.
 Like Saturn’s moon Enceladus, there is strong evidence that Europa has a subsurface liquid ocean beneath its icy crust, and if life on Earth has taught us anything, it’s that where you find water, you often find life.

-This is what makes the icy moons of the Solar System such exciting places to search for habitable conditions, and ripe for finding at least partial answers to that enduring question ‘will we ever find life beyond Earth?‘
+This is what makes the icy moons of the Solar System such exciting places to search for habitable conditions, and ripe for finding at least partial answers to that enduring question ‘will we ever find life beyond Earth?‘ What makes a planet habitable?

 Two upcoming missions, NASA’s Europa Clipper and the European Space Agency/NASA collaboration JUICE (Jupiter Icy Moons Explorer) are set to launch over the next few years, and will give planetary scientists more data to study in the analysis of Europa as a potentially habitable world.